refraction-ray/wos-statistics/README.md

 wq = WosQuery(querydict = {'value(input1)': '',...}, headers= {'User-Agent':'blah-blah'})
 ```

 The data collecting task is called by `WosQuery.main(path=)`.
-Parameters are all optional except `path`, which is the pathname to save output data. `citedcheck` is a bool, if set to be true, all citation papers of the query paper are also collected.
+Parameters are all optional except `path`, which is the pathname to save output data (no need to write .json down). `citedcheck` is a bool, if set to be true, all citation papers of the query paper are also collected.
 And this is the basis for detailed analysis on citations, like citations by years and citations by others.
 Otherwise, the default value for `citedcheck` is false, in this case only total citation number of each query paper can be obtained. `limit` option gives the max number of connections in the http connection pool.
 The default number is 20.
 A larger number implies faster speed but also implies higher risk of connection failure due to the restriction by web of science. `limit=30` is tested successfully without connection failure, and such speed is enough to handle 1000 papers in around 1 minute.
 If the query task is too large, the better practice is turning on the parameter `savebyeach=True`, such that every paper within the query will be saved immediately after downloading.
 Therefore, when meeting connection failure, we can recover the task without fetching all data again.
 This is determined by the `masklist` paramter of main function.
 If `masklist` is provided, for all int number in this list, the corresponding paper is omitted to avoid repeating work.
 In sum, for a large task, we have the following parameters.

 ```python
 import asyncio